A few years ago, a friend asked me to describe my personal “ethos” with just a few words.

 Focus.
 Integration.
 Celebration.

-Naturally, my friend demanded I amplify this answer, and so I went about explaining the “three pillars” of my personal ethos, and what I now call the “Renaissance Man Ethos,” so that each concept would be simple and easy to understand.
+Naturally, my friend demanded I amplify this answer, and so I went about explaining these “three pillars” of my personal ethos so that each concept would be simple and easy to understand.
 So, with your permission, I would like to do the same here.

 “In any hour and issue of his life, man is free to think or to evade that effort.
 Thinking requires a state of full, focused awareness.
 The act of focusing one’s consciousness is volitional.
 Man can focus his mind to a full, active, purposefully directed awareness of reality — or he can unfocus it and let himself drift in a semiconscious daze, merely reacting to any chance stimulus of the immediate moment, at the mercy of his undirected sensory-perceptual mechanism and of any random, associational connections it might happen to make.”